In this page

 - Provide additional specialist support for children with complex needs who may be on the edge of care.

-- Eliminate private profit from the care of looked after children during the next Senedd term.
+- Eliminate private profit from the care of children looked after.

 - Fund regional residential services for children with complex needs ensuring their needs are met as close to home as possible and in Wales wherever practicable.